cindywongdev/DSA-practice/notes/data-structures.md

     | .union(set) | Returns a new set comprising the union between the two previous sets (the set that invokes this method and the set passed as arg) (i.e. the combined values of both sets) |
     | .intersect(set) | Returns a new set comprising the intersection between two previous sets (i.e. the values in both sets) |
     | .difference(set) | Returns a new set comprising the difference between two sets (i.e. the valyes that only appeared in one of the two previous sets) |

+### Binary Trees and Tries

+* What's a tree?
+    * a collection of nodes (where data is stored) and edges (connections between nodes)
+    * characteristics common across all tree species (such as binary trees and tries)
+    * and make then a bit diff from other node-based data structures (like linked lists)
+        *